Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 "What am I even doing...?
 I can't..."

-"You still have two months left.
+As his eyes glanced left and right, finding the logic to persuade her, "You still have two months left.
 If we take care of this now, we can ensure the Colonies' safety.
 Just maybe, we can make an ally of people in the Castle.
 It'll make getting to Swordmarch a bit easier-..."
 He tried the logical approach when Mio felt visceral, and the result?
 Altercation.
-The more he spoke, the more stones pressed against her heart, and she gripped her hands, now free of her flute...
+The more he spoke, the more stones pressed against her heart, and she gripped her hands, clenching it into a fist slowly, now free of holding her flute...

 Stood up, she turned to him and retorted, "'**Still**'?
 It's two months!
 Might as well be nothing!"